TVHM/fall-2018-mmp100--project-3--audio/README.md

 ['http://mmp.bmcc.cuny.edu/tonya.mcphearson/fall-2018/mmp-100/project-3/'](http://mmp.bmcc.cuny.edu/tonya.mcphearson/fall-2018/mmp-100/project-3/)

 ### Description
-This is a mix of a SoundCloud depeche mode remix recording with my voice reading the script from the film Cool Hand Luke ( the name of a book in the Bible) and one original piano track
+This is a mix of a SoundCloud depeche mode remix recording with my voice reading the script from the film Cool Hand Luke ( the name of a book in the Bible) and one original piano track and one mp3 mixed file from ccMixter called Surrender Your Weapons

 ## Rules
 * **Do not** add or remove any files to this repo.